kpedro88/Analysis/README.md

 ```
 Note: this script uses the python file lists in [TreeMaker/Production/python](https://github.com/TreeMaker/TreeMaker/tree/Run2/Production/python) to determine the number of files to chain together for each sample.

-To submit jobs to Condor (add the flag `-k` to reuse the existing CMSSW tarball):
+To submit jobs to Condor (add the flag `-k` to reuse the existing CMSSW tarball or `-d` to use in DRYRUN mode):
 ```
 cd batch
 ./SKsub.sh -t MC,Signal,Data -y 2016,2017,2018
-./SKsub.sh -t Fast -y 2016,2017,2018
+./SKsub.sh -t Fast,SignalScan -y 2016,2017,2018
 ```
 Note: the command with the argument `-t Fast` should only be run after the scanning step, below, is completed.